 Maintaining your baby’s hygiene can be one of the most unpleasant parts of parenting if your little one decides he’s not in the mood.
 It is, however, one of the most important keys to keeping your baby healthy.

 While cutting tiny nails, parents need to be careful not to over-trim.
-Dr. Dan Frattarelli, a pediatrician at Oakwood Hospital in Dearborn, recommends using tiny scissors and to keep a thin white area extending from the nail.
+Dr. Dan Frattarelli, a pediatrician at Beaumont in Dearborn, recommends using tiny scissors and to keep a thin white area extending from the nail.

 “You’re never going to get those nails short enough so the baby can’t scratch his face,” he says.